-The fifteen beads are made from jasper stone, and the two white ones are jade; these are the same beads featured in the Salt of the Earth rosary, just picked out and organized into the three colors.
+Each chaplet is made from different stone beads.
 The spacers are silver oxidized metal and black czech glass.
 The stone beads are particularly my favorite because they easily get cold and are heavy, helping you focus on the importance of what you are praying.

 The medal, centerpiece and crucifix are all silver oxidized medals.

-The chaplet is strung on 49-strand steel beading wire, crimping beads, and wire protectors, so it is super strong.
+The chaplet is strung on 49-strand beading wire with bead crimps ad wire protectors, so it is super strong.
 Like all my rosaries and chaplets, it is covered under a warranty that if it should break for any reason I will repair it for free.
 You only pay shipping and any replacement parts; the major beads and medals.

 — Have a particular color, devotion, size, or style of rosary that you are looking for?
 Send me a message and I’d be happy to make a custom rosary just for you. —